vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/regionalization-beta.md

 #### Catalog

-Each product to be shown even out of stock must have the **Show out of stock** option activated, as follows:
+To display products, even when they are out of stock, the **Show out of stock** option must be enabled.
+Take the following steps:

 1. On VTEX Admin, click on the **Catalog** module.
 2. Click on **Products and SKUs**.